2013–14 Aston Villa F.C. season: November

-November game stats

 December

 Villa produced a great result in their first game of December, by beating Southampton 2–3 at St Mary's.
 Southampton twice equalised after Villa had led through Gabriel Agbonlahor's first goal of the season and then a Libor Kozák header.
 Fabian Delph grabbed the winner ten minutes from time with a 25-yard strike, his first ever Premier League goal.
 However four days later Villa suffered only their second away defeat of the season, after a disappointing performance in an eventual 2–0 defeat against Fulham.
 On the same day, Villa drew Sheffield United in the third round of the FA Cup.
 Manchester United were the visitors in the next game, and they left Villa Park with all three points after a 0–3 victory.
 A brace from Danny Welbeck and a third from Tom Cleverley gave the champions their first win in four games.
 Villa then slipped to a third consecutive defeat as they were beaten 2–1 by Stoke City at the Britannia Stadium.
 Charlie Adam and Peter Crouch scored either side of Libor Kozák's fourth of the season.

 The traditional Boxing Day fixture saw Villa face Crystal Palace at Villa Park and resulted in a fourth straight defeat for the Claret and Blues.
 The match looked as though it would end in stalemate, however Eagles' substitute Dwight Gayle fired in a 92nd-minute winner.
 Villa eventually stopped the rot with a 1–1 draw against Swansea City, in their last game of 2013.
 Gabriel Agbonlahor gave Villa an early lead but Roland Lamah equalised for the Swans before half-time, as it finished all square.